Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: Conclusion

 \section{Conclusion}

 NTN is considered the driver of ubiquitous, reliable, and scalable 6G wireless networks.
 It adds new dimensions to the existing traditional terrestrial communication systems by providing connections to remote and isolated areas subject to geographical constraints and offloading the primary links during traffic peaks.
 However, diverse unique challenges are accompanied by the deployment of NTN in existing communication systems.
 The long propagation delay, high Doppler effect, spectrum sharing, complicated resource allocation, and fast and frequent handover are the major problems associated with NTN deployment.
 Integration to existing terrestrial networks presents a set of new problems such as task offloading, network routing, network slicing, etc. to be addressed in an efficient manner.
 The convergence of AI and NTN allows for the building of sustainable AI-based Non-Terrestrial Networks addressing many of these challenges.
-Depending on problem characteristics, different ML approaches can be adopted.
-However, the integration of AI to NTNs has some issues to be resolved.
-Both the industry and research community need to work together to ensure the successful enabling of AI-based NTN for next-generation wireless networks.
+Depending on the characteristics of the problem at hand, various learning approaches can be employed.
+When dealing with prediction and estimation problems, SL techniques appear to be a more suitable choice.
+On the other hand, for tasks involving closed-loop control, RL techniques show greater promise.
+By tailoring the learning approach to the specific problem, we can effectively leverage the strengths of each technique and achieve optimal results.